sgalic/pypeplot/README.md

     seq 100 | awk '{print $i, $i*2, $i*3}' | pypeplot --columns 0 2

 It is also possible to 'chain' several `pypeplot` if more plots are desired.
-To do so, use --tee options that directs one `pypeplot`instance of to pipe data to next instance
+To do so, use --tee options that directs one `pypeplot` instance to pipe data to the next instance

     seq 100 | awk '{print $i, $i*2, $i*3}' | pypeplot --tee --columns 0 2 | pypeplot --columns 1